-Technologies are divided into four clusters each characterised by a purpose; Systems Development: Better systems and tools; Human Robot Interaction: Better interaction; Mechatronics: Making better machines; Perception, Navigation and Cognition: Better action and awareness.
+Technologies are divided into clusters each characterised by a purpose; Systems Development: Better systems and tools; Human Robot Interaction: Better interaction; Mechatronics: Making better machines; Perception, Navigation and Cognition: Better action and awareness.
 Details are given of the underlying individual technical components in each cluster and of metrics and benchmarks that may be used to establish the state of the art and thus future progress.
+The MAR does not detail methods or techniques within these technologies instead it examines what technologies deliver to systems and the links both between technologies and between technologies and applications.